What patients and families need to know

 Your child's surgeon may also recommend the removal of the adenoids (lymph tissue located in the space above the soft roof of the mouth, also called the nasopharynx) if they are infected.
 Removal of the adenoids has shown to help some children with otitis media.

-Treatment will depend upon the type of otitis media.
+Treatment will depend on the type of otitis media your child is suffering from.
 Consult your child's physician regarding treatment options.